GraphingIn Exercises 69–76, graph each function not by plotting p... | Channels for Pearson+

 Standard Functions

-Standard functions are basic functions that serve as building blocks for more complex functions.
-Examples include linear, quadratic, cubic, and absolute value functions.
-Understanding their shapes and properties is crucial for graphing transformations, as they provide a reference point for how transformations alter the graph.
+Standard functions are basic functions like linear, quadratic, exponential, and trigonometric functions, which serve as the foundation for more complex graphs.
+Understanding their shapes and properties is crucial for graphing transformations.
+For example, the graph of y = x is a straight line, which can be transformed by scaling, translating, or reflecting.

 Recommended video: